I love my life.

 - Google Spreadsheets: this is what I use to create my simple habit tracker.
 I this post, you’ll find a free template and instructions on how to use it.

 - A notebook: practical to set weekly and daily goals as well as checklists for the day.

 - (Optional) An app to manage your to-do lists: If you prefer to go digital all the time, you can replace the notebook with an app.
 The one I like the most is Todoist, but there are many options, like Wunderlist and Google Tasks.

 The Step-By-Step Guide to Design Your Life

 You can’t plan for your future if you don’t really know where you’re standing in life right now.

 And there’s no better way to assess your current life than by performing a simple but powerful life audit.

 A life audit is a process that allows you to look at your life from several perspectives.

-Basically, what you do is organize your life into different areas and then ask yourself what you want to achieve or improve in those areas.
+Basically, you organize your life into different areas and then ask yourself what you want to achieve or improve in those areas.

-It’s great to break everything into small pieces so it’s easy for you to know where you want to improve, what’s important to you and what you’re doing right.
+It’s great to break everything into small pieces because it makes it easier for you to know what you want to improve, what’s important to you, and what you’re doing right.